cyberbattles/cyberbattles/node/README.md

 # Docker Orchestration Server Testing Guide

-This code is only designed and tested on Linux, please use a Linux VM or WSL when testing.
+This code is only designed and tested on Linux, please use either a Linux computer, Linux VM or WSL when testing.

 ## Prerequisites